Imagine the next year and think of all the potential successes. You see your profits doubling and you spend more time with your loved ones.

 Think about it: why will anyone distribute premium software for free unless they have a hidden motive.

 You should never use pirated plugins or themes.
 If you have one installed, delete it from your website immediately.
+Also do scan your current themes and plugins regularly for malicious codes.

 4. Protect Your Login Page